Startup America: Commitments

 - Accelerating Innovation

-America’s Top Entrepreneurs and Business Leaders Form New Alliance
+America’s Top Entrepreneurs Form Alliance to Grow Startup Communities

 Launched at the White House in January 2011, the Startup America Partnership is an independent alliance of top entrepreneurs, investors, corporations, universities, foundations, and other leaders, joining together to grow the entrepreneurial ecosystems that support innovative, high-growth U.S. startups.
-The Startup America Partnership has already mobilized more than $1 billion in private-sector commitments to provide products, services, mentorship and funding to scale and grow 100,000 U.S. startups over the next three years.
-Get started.
+The Startup America Partnership mobilized more than $1 billion in private-sector commitments to provide products, services, mentorship and funding to scale and grow U.S. startups, and is now operating around the world as UP Global, which recently committed to support and train 500,000 entrepreneurs in 1,000 cities over the next three years.

 Inspiring the Next Generation of Entrepreneurs